 All displayNames are language specific and when derived from a CV they shall be based on the language of the document.

-CV validation rules are responsible for ensuring the applicability, however there is no general case sensitivity rule.
+N.B. there is no general language rule.

 There are no spaces in id extensions.

+N.B. currently there are no validation aspects for spaces in id extensions, however it is planned.

 There are no empty or incomplete elements except where the element can be empty.

+SPL Rule 1 identifies the outcome of the validation for both well formedness and validity of the document, this includes both the status and the details.

 The maximum file size limit is 500MB per individual file.

+N.B. currently there are no validation aspects for file sizes, however it is planned.

 The overall SPL labeling file is limited to 5GB in size, should a SPL labeling file exceed 5GB then it must be divided into subsets with a clear explanation of how the data set has been split.

+N.B. currently there are no validation aspects for file sizes, however it is planned.

 There are no Processing Instructions included in the SPL file.

+N.B. currently there are no validation aspects for Processing Instructions, however it is planned.

 The Schema and Style sheet are a pure adaptation of the HL7 schema.

-Informational only (no validation aspect).
+N.B. there is no validation aspect.

 Images shall be of sufficient quality and size to be legible in the intended context by a user.

-Informational only (no validation aspect).
+N.B. there is no validation aspect.

 The title for labeling section will be the same as the <code@displayName> value when the Title column states Fixed, when it states Manual then the title is free form, in cases when it states N/A then there is no title for the section.
 OID 2.16.840.1.113883.2.20.6.36 encodes the validation details for sections.

-SPL Rule 7 does the general validation of this aspect.
+SPL Rule 7 is used to perform validation of labels (title’s and displayName).

 Time values (such as effectiveTime@value, effectiveTime.low@value and effectiveTime.high@value) are based on ISO-8601.
 They use the following format YYYYMMDDHHMMSS+”GMT offset” all values other than the + symbol are integers, the time aspect is based on a 24hr notation and unless specified using the Time Zone offset assumed to be GMT time.
 YYYY represents the year and is 4 digits, MM represents the month and is 2 digits, DD represents the day and is 2 digits, HH represents the hour and is 2 digits, MM represents the minutes and is 2 digits, SS represents the seconds and is 2 digits.
 The time may be followed by a + (plus) or a - (minus) symbol and a Time Zone offset from GMT expressed as 4 digits.
 While the ISO standard provides many options HPFB only allows for 3 permutations on time values.